Mythic - iOS App design

 Final Designs

 After iterating on visual designs with the team, and receiving initial feedback from investors, designs were completed for Mythic’s first iOS app.
 The app’s features include: a discover feed to discover and save new content, a feed for Mythic and it’s artists to get in touch with their community, a comic reader with multiple reading modes and a content library to create a user’s comic book collection.
-Throughout the app’s design, our goal was to create an intuitive way for customers to discover and consume comics digitally, without losing the magic of consumer the medium through it’s original form.
+Throughout the app’s design, our goal was to create an intuitive way for customers to discover and consume comics digitally, without losing the magic of consuming the medium.
 This app’s design was a great exercise for me to think through end to end UX and visual design throughout an app and executing quickly - we finished the app’s concept, direction and full design in eight months, and have since received positive reviews from users.

 The app design was released first to Substack members, and subsequently had a release in the app store for iOS.